 - Nature Art & Photography

 For additional details on our program offerings, see our 'You Pick' Program Menu

 If your classroom or youth group would like more information on scheduling an outdoor education activity, please contact us at email@example.com or 217/432-1999.

-Gardner Camp will partner with non-profit organizations in offering unique shooting sports facilities, education and events in the disciplines of archery, air rifle and shotgun.
+Gardner Camp partners with non-profit organizations in offering unique shooting sports facilities, education, and events in the disciplines of archery, air rifle, and shotgun.